 If I participate, what do I get out of the weekend?
 The worst case scenario is that you will work with brilliant people from numerous disciplines toward the common goal of building real companies and products.
 Great connections happen at 3 Day Startup: cofounders meet, complimentary skill sets collide, and friends are made.
 The best case scenario is that you will be a cofounder of a wildly successful new tech startup.

 I’m a student majoring in X. Should I even consider applying?
-The short answer is: yes.
+Yes!!!
 Our past participants have spanned everything from a freshman in psychology to a freshly minted MBA.
 If you’re at all passionate about startups and technology, it is likely that you will be a valuable participant.

 Can I apply even though I am not a student?
 Absolutely.
 While the majority will be students, we are definitely open to having some (very strong) non student participants.